 This shows why the Bible instructs us to “get rid of all moral filth and the evil that is so prevalent and humbly accept the word planted in you, which can save you” (James 1:21).
 Doing this repels evils spirits because they’re repelled by holiness and attracted to filthiness.

 Yet notice that James didn’t just say to get rid of the moral filth and evil, he also said to “humbly accept the word planted in you, which can save you.”
 He was talking about the Word of God planted in believers through the teaching & preaching of Holy Scripture, which includes James’ very epistle.
 Remember, in the 1st century they didn’t have Bibles in book form available to every believer and so they relied on the teaching & preaching of the apostles, pastors and teachers who ministered to them.
-This included any epistles that might pass through their assemblies.
+This included copies of epistles or gospels that might pass through their assemblies.